inko-lang/website/source/about.html.md

 user.if(true: { stdout.print('yay') }, false: { stdout.print('nay') })
 ```

-Last but not least, most of Inko is written in Inko itself.
-For example, this is
+Most of Inko is written in Inko itself.
+For example, this is the implementation
-the implementation of `String.starts_with?`:
+of `String.starts_with?`:

 ```inko
 def starts_with?(prefix: String) -> Boolean {